List of permanent business closures in Coachella Valley is growing

 One by one, restaurants, stores and other businesses are added to the growing list of permanent closures in the Coachella Valley.

-Katie Stice, the President of the Rancho Mirage Chamber of Commerce, compiled a list of businesses that have shut down during the pandemic.
+Area business leaders, including the Greater Palm Springs Convention and Visitor’s Bureau, compiled a list of businesses that have shut down during the year.

 “I have never talked to so many business owners and heard such devastation,” said Stice.